wzod/wzod_mastiff_installer/README.md

 ##Capabilities
 The shell script, wzod_mastiff_installer.sh, does the following:

-    Downloads, verifies, extracts, and installs source archives for everything you will need to complete a full installation of MASTIFF:
+* Downloads, verifies, extracts, and installs source archives for everything you will need to complete a full installation of MASTIFF:
-        MASTIFF v0.6.0
+  * MASTIFF v0.6.0
-        diSitool
+  * diSitool
-        distormv3
+  * distorm3
-        exiftool
+  * exiftool
-        pdfid
+  * pdfid
-        pdf-parser
+  * pdf-parser
-        pefile
+  * pefile
-        pydeep
+  * pydeep
-        pyOLEScanner
+  * pyOLEScanner
-        simplejson
+  * simplejson
-        ssdeep
+  * ssdeep
-        trid (including triddefs)
+  * trid (including triddefs)
-        trid
-        Yara (+ magic module) + Yara-Python
+  * Yara (+ magic module) + Yara-Python
-    Adds "mas.py" to your system PATH so that you can run MASTIFF from any location.
+* Adds "mas.py" to your system PATH so that you can run MASTIFF from any location.

 ##Usage
 MASTIFF will be installed to the directory you specify.